jthickstun/anticipation/README.md

 mid.save('generated.mid')
 ```

-You can load your own MIDI and tokenize it using the `midi_to_events` function.
+Load your own MIDI and tokenize it using the `midi_to_events` function.

 ```
 from anticipation.convert import midi_to_events